dimasdanz/gobag/README.md

 Built with ❤️

-A dead simple utilities to read json response without any custom struct.
+A dead simple utility to read json response without any custom struct.
 Works for nested json using dot notation